National Cemetery Administration

-Please Note: The above telephone number is for questions related to headstones, markers and medallions only.
+Please Note: The above telephone number is for questions related to headstones, markers and medallions only ordered for private cemeteries.

 Memorial headstones and markers, for individuals or groups, are furnished for eligible deceased active duty service members and Veterans whose remains are not recovered or identified, are buried at sea, donated to science or whose cremated remains have been scattered.